Broadcast Tower Climb (Tunnel to Towers)

 If you can dream it you can do it!
 Watch the inspirational stories of five diverse women who overcame all obstacles to “make it happen” here in the greatest city in the world.

-This half-hour documentary chronicles the path that each woman took to make her dreams come true.
+The half-hour documentary aired on WNYC-TV and chronicles the path that each woman took to make her dreams come true.
 The women are different ages, have different backgrounds, and made different career choices, but what they have in common is an unwavering drive to succeed no matter the obstacles.

 Join us as we follow the careers of the host of the Today Show, Hoda Kotb, Conductor Alondra De La Parra, Founder of Hot Bed Kitchen, Jessamyn Waldman Rodriquez, former White House senior staffer and current Chairman of Women & Co, Lisa Caputo, and Shavonne Bell.